The Bankrate promise

-Market research by the American Pet Products Association found that U.S. pet owners spent $69.5 billion on their animals in 2017.
-The group estimates that amount will grow to more than $72 billion in 2018.
+Market research by the American Pet Products Association found that U.S. pet owners spent a record-breaking $72.56 billion on their animals in 2018.

 Many of those dollars go each year to veterinarians.
 But again, the IRS says “no” at tax time.
 You generally can’t count those bills as itemized medical deductions.

 However, the Internal Revenue Code does allow a few instances where you can write off some pet costs.

 When you put a pet to work, you may be able to deduct business expenses.
 And if your love for animals translates philanthropically, you can probably write that off, too.

 Here’s a closer look at these five pet-related tax write-offs.